nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <br>

 > **Warning**: Please avoid malformed commands so as to prevent undesirable behaviour of Meal Companion.<br>
 > Examples of malformed commands can be found in the [Critical Warnings](#critical-warnings) section.
-Please refer to [Unnecessary Whitespaces](#unnecessary-whitespaces) for examples specific to the `allergens add` command.
+Please refer to [Unnecessary Whitespaces](#unnecessary-whitespaces) for examples specific to the `allergen remove` command.
 <br>

 #### [Back to Allergens](#2-allergens)